 It depends on the individual, but as a general rule, an educational setting can add a lot of benefits.
 Experiences such as taking constructive criticism on board, working in a team environment, or mentoring, for example, can be extremely beneficial.
 Once you have gained some level of training or experience, the key is to keep your skills and knowledge up-to-date.

 Everyone is different, because their areas of expertise differ but generally, magazines like Computer Arts are good at covering a lot of areas, and there are plenty of free online graphic design courses to get you started.

 Across the board, inspiration websites such as Pinterest, The Dieline (for packaging) and Behance (for design portfolios) are popular.
 Blogs like howdesign.com are also a great source of inspiration and industry news and analysis.

 When it comes to books, we would recommend Branding in 5 and a Half Steps by Michael Johnson, Know Your Onions by Drew de Soto and Why Fonts Matter by Sarah Hyndman.
 Check our list of 30 books every graphic designer should read for more ideas.

 02. Craft a standout portfolio

 The sooner you get your name out there, the better.
-Growing a personal brand publicly in this way will also give you a deeper understanding of the challenges and current social climate experienced by the clients and companies you eventually aspire to with for.
-Read our articles on How to craft a standout portfolio and How to craft the perfect portfolio in a day for tips.
+Growing a personal brand publicly in this way will also give you a deeper understanding of the challenges and current social climate experienced by the clients and companies you eventually aspire to work for.
+Read our articles on how to craft a standout portfolio and how to craft the perfect portfolio in a day for tips.